 After completing her Master in Divinity, Clare worked with the Australian Fellowship of Evangelical Students.
 In that role she spent six years, mostly in Perth, sharing the Gospel with university students and seeking to encourage Christians on campus.
 She started work at Trinity in 2010, spending 2011 at Trinity Evangelical Divinity School in Chicago where she completed her ThM (Church History).

 Clare currently teaches Church History and lectures in the Certificate of Ministry.
 Her particular areas of interest are in the history of Pentecostalism and Australian Church history.
 She is also beginning research into women’s ministry in Australia.
-She leads a Bible study group at her local church and preaches from time to time at various women’s events including Perth Women’s Convention.
+She has taken up a role in women’s ministry at her local church and preaches from time to time at various women’s events including Perth Women’s Convention.

 Part-time Lecturer in Biblical Hebrew

 BSc(Hons), PhD, MDiv

 Ashley is married to Alexia and has two children, Nadia and Kevin.
 He spends most of his week serving as a pastor in his local church where he wants to see all sorts of people encouraged and equipped to be living for Jesus and bringing people to him.